ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> When squawking the VFR code (1200) on your transponder, what is the minimum mode the transponder must be in? </span>
 - Mode A. The basic transponder is classified as Mode A. If you have Mode C it is best to use it because it substantially increases the capability of surveillance systems to see your aircraft.

+- <span style="color:green"> Inbound to an airport with no tower, FSS, or UNICOM in operation, a pilot should self-announce on MULTICOM frequency </span>
+- 122.9.
+The MULTICOM Frequency at a non-towered airport without an FSS or UNICOM is 122.9.

+- <span style="color:green"> When an air traffic controller issues radar traffic information in relation to the 12-hour clock, the reference the controller uses is the aircraft's </span>
+- The controller can see the track of an aircraft over the ground and so issues radar traffic information accordingly.
+The pilot must correct for any crab he is holding to be able to look in the correct direction.

 ### Magnetic Compass
 - <span style="color:green">In the Northern Hemisphere, the magnetic compass will normally indicate a turn toward the south when</span>
 - the aircraft is decelerated while on a west heading.
 Acceleration / deceleration error is most pronounced on a heading of east or west. **ANDS, Accelerate, North, Decelerate, South**.

+- When starting a turn from a northerly heading, the compass lags behind the turn by a slight turn in the opposite direction.
+- When starting a turn from a southerly heading, the compass leads the turn.

 - <span style="color:green">Some nontowered airports have a Remote Communications Outlet (RCO) enabling you to:</span>
 - Contact ATC over the VOR.